atef1995/sayarat/.github/instructions/js insturctions.instructions.md

 - **Dependency Injection**: Use dependency injection for better testability and flexibility.
 - **Use SOLID Principles**: Follow SOLID principles for object-oriented design to ensure maintainability and scalability.
 - **Testing**: Write unit tests for functions and modules to ensure reliability.
-- **Documentation**: Document functions and modules clearly, including usage examples and parameter descriptions.
+- **Documentation**: Document functions and modules clearly in the file, including usage examples and parameter descriptions.
 - **NODEjS Best Practices**: Follow Node.js best practices for asynchronous programming, error handling, and performance optimization.
 - **Security Best Practices**: Follow security best practices, such as sanitizing inputs and avoiding inline styles.

 - **Code Modularity**: Break down large files into smaller, manageable modules.
 - **Reusable code/classes**: Create reusable code/classes for common patterns.
+- **Avoid Side Effects**: Ensure functions do not have side effects that can affect other parts of the application.
+- **Performance Optimization**: Optimize code for performance, especially in critical paths.
+- **Code Comments**: Use comments to explain complex logic or important decisions in the code.
+- **Code Consistency**: Maintain consistent coding style across the codebase.
+- **Error Handling**: Implement robust error handling to gracefully manage unexpected situations.
+- **Max File Size**: Keep files under 300 lines of code to ensure readability and maintainability.
 - **Testability**: Ensure code/classes are easily testable by keeping them stateless where possible.

 ## current nodejs development environment